Trusted Merchants

 What do I have to do to become a Trusted Merchant

 We regularly offer eligible merchants the ability to apply for Trusted Merchant status.
-If you have high ratings, no open appeals and a reputable trading history, you will likely be invited to apply in the future.
+If you have high ratings and a reputable trading history, and you actively cooperate to resolve disputes on the P2P Market, you will likely be invited to apply in the future.
 Please note that Trusted Merchant applications are only offered to a select number of P2P merchants at a time – to allow sufficient time to process applications and review merchant activity.

 Can the 'Trusted Merchant' status be revised